apache/db-site/README.md

 For details on publishing the site see section [Publishing the Site](#publishing-the-site).

 The site can be built by calling `mvn clean compile`.
 This generates the HTML files in `target/site`.
-Most of the site will work with the exception of the javadoc file downloads.
-If needed, call `mvn package`.
-This copies the javadoc files to `target/site`.
 The site can then be viewed by opening the local file `target/site/index.html` in a browser.

 ## Contributing to the Site

 Contributions to the website are always appreciated.
-If you are new to this project, please have a look at our [mailing losts](https://db.apache.org/mail.html) page first.
+If you are new to this project, please have a look at our [mailing lists](https://db.apache.org/mail.html) page first.

 This repository contains the Apache DB website source.